sourcegraph/sourcegraph-public-snapshot/doc/user/code_intelligence/index.md

 Precise code intelligence returns metadata from a knowledge graph that is generated through code analysis.
 The precomputation step is used to generate the graph results in lookups that are fast and have a high degree of accuracy.

-To learn more about how to work with each type of code intelligence visit the [basic](./basic_code_intelligence.md) and [precise](./precise_code_intelligence.md) sections..
+To learn more about how to work with each type of code intelligence visit the [basic](./basic_code_intelligence.md) and [precise](./precise_code_intelligence.md) sections.

 ## Getting started

-- Setup your [Sourcegraph instance](../../admin/install/index.md), then enable the [Sourcegraph extension](../index.md) for each language you want to use.
+- Setup your [Sourcegraph instance](../../admin/install/index.md), then enable the [Sourcegraph extension](https://docs.sourcegraph.com/extensions) for each language you want to use.
 The language extensions should be on by default for a new instance.
-- To add code intelligence to your code host and/or code review tool, see the [browser extension documentation](../../integration/browser_extension.md).
+- To add code intelligence to your code host and/or code review tool, see the [browser extension](../../integration/browser_extension.md) documentation.
 - Interested in trying it out on public code?
-See [this sample file](https://sourcegraph.com/github.com/dgrijalva/jwt-go/-/blob/token.go#L37:6$references) on Sourcegraph.com.
+See [this sample file](https://sourcegraph.com/github.com/dgrijalva/jwt-go/-/blob/token.go#L37:6$references) on Sourcegraph Cloud.